Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 **Format Allocation for Maximum Market Fit**

-* Prioritize Small Supermarket formats in Tier 1 and Tier 2, as they deliver higher efficiency and order frequency compared to larger formats, making them the preferred expansion model, while  focusing on Medium and High supermarket formats (especially Type 3), which better address aspirational demand and support higher basket values.
+* Prioritize Small Supermarket types in Tier 1 and Tier 2, as they deliver higher efficiency and order frequency compared to larger types, making them the preferred expansion model, while  focusing on Medium and High supermarket types (especially Type 3), which better address aspirational demand and support higher basket values.

 * Prioritize Small Grocery-type clubhouses in Tier 1, where demand for fresh, organic, and high-quality products is stronger and less price-sensitive, which aligns well with curated assortments and quality-focused positioning.
 ---